About Us

 A new kind of school.

 Johns Hopkins’ first new academic division since 2007, the School of Government and Policy is anchored at the Hopkins Bloomberg Center in the nation’s capital.
-It draws on the university’s 150-year research tradition to develop innovative, evidence-based policy solutions for the challenges that matter most.
+It draws on the university’s 150-year research tradition to develop innovative, evidence-based solutions for the policy and governance challenges that matter most.

 Policy education, rebuilt.